 Hygiene is the science that deals with the promotion and preservation of health by reducing harmful levels of germs through cleanliness and sterilization.
 The two most common hygienic practices are: 1) washing hands and food preparation areas with soap, and 2) cooking food and boiling drinking water.
 Washing with soap removes oils and breaks up dirt particles so they may be washed away, whereas cooking and boiling kill harmful organisms that cannot be removed by washing.
 You can prevent diseases caused by viruses, bacteria, and parasites by keeping a clean environment and by handling food in a sanitary manner.
 Most intestinal parasites are transmitted by contact with feces from an infected person or pet.
 These are some of the most important sanitation practices to help you maintain your health:

 Viruses penetrate the cell walls of body tissues bringing a payload of DNA or RNA that starts replicating the virus inside the infected cells.
 When the cell dies, multiple copies of the virus are released and continue to infect other cells.
 The human body sometimes is able to build antibodies that prevent the replication of the virus to stop the infection.
 Vaccines consist of weakened viruses that stimulate the body's defenses to fight infection by the natural viruses.
+Due to the high costs of medications and vaccines in USA, many people look north of their border to Canada to buy their prescription drugs.
+Canadian Pharmacy Link is one of the pharmacies that provides prescription medications to USA residents at discount prices from Canada.
 Here is a list of diseases caused by viruses:

 Warts are commonly